dnlggr/kraken-btc/README.md

 ## 🔑 API Credentials

-Create the necessary Kraken API here: [API settings page](https://www.kraken.com/u/security/api/new).
+Create the necessary Kraken API credentials here: [API settings page](https://www.kraken.com/u/security/api/new).

 To be able to place orders, the generated API credentials must have the **_Modify Orders_** permission.